 So if you are approached by a nosy staff person the next time you step through our doors, I encourage you to share your thoughts so that we might satisfy our inquiring minds.

-Sara Devine joined the Brooklyn Museum in 2011 as the Manager of Interpretive Materials.
+Sara Devine, Manager of Audience Engagement and Interpretive Materials, joined the Brooklyn Museum in 2011.
 Sara works with curators, designers, educators, technology, and visitor services staff on all aspects of interpretation.
 A vocal visitor advocate, her expertise lies in crafting accessible and engaging visitor experiences.
 She received her M.A. in Museum Studies from The George Washington University and B.A. in Classical Civilization from Emory University.
 Sara was previously Senior Content Developer and Project Manager at Hilferty, a museum planning and exhibition design firm in Ohio, where she developed comprehensive interpretive plans and exhibitions for a wide variety of museums.
 She has also worked as the Assistant Curator, Special Exhibitions at Monticello and as a Curatorial Assistant at the Smithsonian National Museum of Natural History.